Sam Dutton’s blog

 … and these are still bad

 issues: see around.
-(It’s pathetic to whine when language morphs in ways you don’t approve of, but ‘issue’ did used to be useful, as in ‘a number of complex issues’.
-Now the word is just a posh or euphemistic replacement for ‘problem’ — which itself is now regarded as harsh, almost rude.
+(It’s pointless to whine when language morphs in ways we don’t like, but ‘issue’ did used to be useful, as in ‘a number of complex issues’.
+Now the word is just a posh or euphemistic replacement for ‘problem’, which is regarded as harsh, almost rude.
 Similarly, when I was growing up in Australia, the good word ‘got’ was declared non-U, or even taboo: we were taught to say ‘received a letter’ not ‘got a letter’.
 An English professor told me that in one school, a teacher took his class outside and made them dig a big hole, then they each wrote the word ‘got’ on a piece of paper and buried it.)

 vertical and horizontal: as in ‘a horizontal slice across a vertical market’